Woody Allen criticises "self-serving" actors who denounced him

 “You can give them the facts over and over.
 But the facts don’t matter.
 For some reason, emotionally, it’s important for them to buy into the story.”

-Colin Firth, Greta Gerwig, Mira Sorvino and Timothee Chalamet are among the actors who say they will never work with Allen again.
+Colin Firth, Greta Gerwig, Mira Sorvino and Timothee Chalamet are among the actors who have said they will never work with Allen again.

 Woody Allen’s latest film, A Rainy Day in New York, has topped global box office statistics with its international release.

-The film has earned approximately $20.9m (£17.1m) so far after being released in South Korea and other countries.
-It will be released in the UK on June 5.
+The film has earned approximately $20.9m so far after being released in South Korea and other countries.

 In a two-star review, NME said: “If A Rainy Day In New York does end up being Allen’s final film, it’ll be a pretty damp end to the career of one of Hollywood’s once most celebrated auteurs.”